openpreserve/scape-toolwrapper/README.md

 Optional file:

 * componentspec (e.g. digital-preservation-migration-image-imagemagick-image2txt.component)
-**Note:** If no componentspec is provided, the Toolwrapper still's going to produce a Taverna workflow but without any semantic annotations regarding a Component.
+**Note:** If no componentspec is provided, the ToolWrapper still's going to produce a Taverna workflow but without any semantic annotations regarding a Component.

-Execute the following on the command-line ($TOOLWRAPPER\_GITHUB\_FOLDER denotes the path to the folder where the Scape Toolwrapper repository was cloned into):
+Execute the following on the command-line ($TOOLWRAPPER\_GITHUB\_FOLDER denotes the path to the folder where the Scape ToolWrapper repository was cloned into):

 **Tip:** If run without any argument, the **generate.sh** script will output an usage message explaining what arguments one can pass (and their meaning) and which of them are mandatory.